 You will learn specialist computer science techniques and fundamental theories, but you’ll also have the opportunity to put this knowledge into practice by developing applications and working with real software.
 We cover a range of topics, including real time graphics and computational science, and you can choose from options including artificial intelligence, robotics and visualisation – built upon a solid foundation of good programming skills.

-The Department of Computer Science creates an excellent experience for students, with a supportive student community.
+Computer Science at Hull aims to create an excellent experience for students, with a supportive student community.
 We have an international reputation for our research activities, with a strong record of industrial and public grant funding.
 We are also affiliated with Microsoft’s DreamSpark programme, which allows you to access the latest Microsoft operating systems and development software for home use.
-Once registered with the department, you can download the software free of charge.
+Once registered with the University, you can download the software free of charge.

 Course contact details